nasoboleva/Longest-Simple-Path/README.md

 # README #

 Algorithm home task.
-Finding longest simple path in graphs, using Gradient Descent and Metropolis.
+Finding the longest simple path in graphs, using Gradient Descent and Metropolis.

 ### Consist of: ###